Where bilig Is Not Excel-Compatible Yet

 The current XLSX scorecard proves round trips for values, formulas, formats, defined names, comments, styles, conditional formats, dimensions, merges, freeze panes, filters, sorts, sheet protection, protected ranges, data validations, tables, charts, pivots, multi-sheet workbooks, and macro payload preservation.
 It does not turn charts and pivots into a promise of full desktop Excel interactivity.

-The formula registry and fixture suite are broad, but the claim is still evidence-scoped.
+The formula registry and fixture suite are broad, and the current tracked Office formula inventory is production-routed.
+The formula-behavior claim is still evidence-scoped.

 The current formula semantics artifact proves the committed canonical fixtures and workbook semantics fixtures.
 It should not be read as “every Excel formula argument combination and locale/date edge case is already proven.”
 New edge cases should become fixtures, and unsupported deterministic formulas in an XLSX corpus should show up as mismatches rather than being silently accepted.